kyma-project/kyma/docs/application-connector/03-07-application-connector-certificates.md

 global.applicationConnectorCa: {CERTIFICATE}
 ```

+>**NOTE:** For the Application Connector to use provided key and certificate, both values need to be specified.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)